-Rugby: Japan beat United States 34-20 to win Pacific Nations Cup
+Rugby: Japan claim Pacific Nations trophy in World Cup boost

 Joseph would nonetheless have been pleased with the form of rugby sevens specialist Fukuoka and Yamanaka, each of whom shredded the Eagles’ defense with a number of jinking runs.

-Fukuoka was unlikely not to have a hat-trick of tries, having fumbled an early chance and later been denied another when his foot grazed the touch-line after he beat two defenders and retrieved his own kick behind the goal-line.
+Fukuoka was unlucky not to have a hat-trick of tries, having fumbled an early chance and later been denied another when his foot grazed the touch-line after he beat two defenders and retrieved his own kick behind the goal-line.

 Japan enjoyed the perfect start, with Leitch rumbling over at the back of a line-out drive in the fourth minute and Fukuoka grabbed a second try in the opening quarter.
-Flyhalf Flyhalf Yu Tamura sandwiched the conversions with a penalty as the Brave Blossoms stormed to a 17-0 lead.
+Flyhalf Yu Tamura sandwiched the conversions with a penalty as the Brave Blossoms stormed to a 17-0 lead.

 The U.S. finally steadied through winger Madison Hughes who crossed after a brilliant carry and offload from flyhalf AJ MacGinty.
 Fullback Will Hooley put the Eagles back within seven points with a penalty on the half-hour mark.

-Japan were stalled for a period by some stout U.S. defending and a slew of handling errors when deep in attack, with Fukuoka blowing a certain try with a fumble on the goal-line as he sprinted to chase down a grubber kick.
+Japan were stalled by some stout U.S. defending and a slew of handling errors, with Fukuoka blowing a certain try with a fumble on the goal-line as he chased down a kick.

-Held to 20-13 at halftime, Joseph’s team knuckled down after the break and were rewarded with a try to Yamanaka, who received a clever inside pass from Tamura at the end of a period of sustained pressure.
+Held to 20-13 at halftime, Joseph’s team knuckled down and were rewarded with a try to Yamanaka, who received a clever inside pass from Tamura at the end of a period of sustained pressure.

 Leitch completed a stunning team try 15 minutes into the second period, grabbing an off-load on the goal-line from Shota Horie after a brilliant dash down the left wing by Yamanaka.

-The U.S. fought it out to the finish, however, and their forward pack wheeled round the Japan scrum deep in attack to set up a late try to flanker Hanco Germishuys.
+The U.S. fought it out to the finish, however, and their forward pack wheeled the Japan scrum around deep in attack to set up a late try to flanker Hanco Germishuys.

 It was the United States’ first defeat of the tournament after thrashing Canada in Colorado and edging Samoa last weekend.

 “I’m still happy that we’re on song for our World Cup preparation,” U.S. coach Gary Gold said.

-“I’m really proud of our guys for how hard they stuck in and fought right to the end and I think we’re in a good place.
-It’s been a good couple of weeks.”
+“I’m really proud of our guys for how hard they stuck in and fought right to the end and I think we’re in a good place.”

+In the late match in Suva, defending champions Fiji signed off with a grueling 10-3 win over Samoa, defending grimly after winger Vereniki Goneva scored the sole try soon after the halftime break.

+The Fijians rode their luck in the dying minutes, with Samoa fullback Ahsee Tuala failing to ground the ball for a try as he dived for the line at the left corner.

-Reporting by Ian Ransom in Taiyuan, Taipei; Editing by Amlan Chakraborty
+Reporting by Ian Ransom in Taoyuan, Taiwan; Editing by Amlan Chakraborty